 Feel the Burn

 Increase your cardio activity to boost your calorie burn to lose weight.
 Your arms are jiggling because they contain more fat than muscle, so you need to reverse that — decreasing fat and increasing muscle.
 Although spot reduction of fat isn't possible, regular cardio workouts will help you get rid of excess fat throughout your body.

 One pound of fat is equal to 3,500 calories.
 Upping your cardio activity in combination with a balanced diet can help create the caloric deficit needed for fat loss.
 Aim for a healthy weight loss of one to two pounds per week, per the Centers for Disease Control and Prevention.

 Work your biceps and tone your guns with dumbbell curls.

-Work your biceps with biceps curls: Hold a dumbbell in each hand, arms by your sides and palms facing forward.
+HOW TO DO IT: Hold a dumbbell in each hand, arms by your sides and palms facing forward.
 Bend your elbows, curling the weights up toward your shoulders.
 Lower the weight and repeat; aim for two to three sets of 12 to 15 repetitions.

-Do triceps extensions to tone the back of your arms.
-With a dumbbell in each hand, place your hands over your head with your palms facing each other and the weights touching together.
+HOW TO DO IT: With a dumbbell in each hand, place your hands over your head with your palms facing each other and the weights touching together.
 Keep your elbows close to the side of your head as you lower the weights behind your head.
 Complete two or three sets of 12 to 15 repetitions each.

-Use your bodyweight to tone your triceps with bench dips.
-Sit on a bench, and place your hands on either side of your hips.
+HOW TO DO IT: Sit on a bench, and place your hands on either side of your hips.
 Stretch your legs out in front of you, and scoot forward so your bottom is no longer on the bench.
 Straighten your arms to push your body up, then bend your elbows to lower your body down.
 Stop when your shoulders are no lower than your elbows, then press back up again.
 Complete two or three sets of 12 to 15 repetitions.